fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 "%}

-{% include alert.html class='warning' title='EXTRA CREDIT reading response' text="
-As previously promised, there is no required posting for today.
-But I'd love to hear your thoughts on the Whalen article.
-A coherent response (200--250 words) will get you 2 extra credit points.
-"%}

-## Jun 19 (Friday)

-### _Red Meat Republic_, 218--260.

 {% include alert.html class='danger' title='Learning Reflection 3 due today' text="
 Learning Reflection 3 is due today.
 See the [learning reflection guide](learning-reflections)